 A good stew fills us up and and warms us up from the inside out.
 Which means that, as the temperature drops, it is the perfect recipe for any household.

-This Irish Beef Stew is rich and delicious, and packed full of the meat, potatoes and vegetables we all crave.
+This Irish beef Stew is rich and delicious, and packed full of the meat, potatoes and vegetables we all crave.
 What could be better?

 Like all good stews, this recipe uses time in the best possible way.
 By cooking slowly, the meat tenderises and flavours come together to make a rich, wholesome stew.